5 things to consider when creating your responsive website

 Make sure your text is big

 Small text is only going to look smaller on small screens.
 If you’re confronted by a vast amount of text at a minute point size, do you take the time to read it?
-Digital typography should always be larger, and you try to aim for a minimum size of 16px, and if you are ever in doubt, err on the side of text that looks almost slightly too big.
-Another way to increase legibility is to create more white space, this opens the page up and makes text seem less intimidating.
-Web designers used to be limited to just a few web fonts, but things like Google Fonts and Adobe Typekit are giving us much greater flexibility to craft good looking type online.
+Digital typography should always be larger, and you try to aim for a minimum size of 16 px, and if you are ever in doubt, err on the side of the text that looks almost slightly too big.
+Another way to increase legibility is to create more white space, this opens the page up and makes the text seem less intimidating.
+Web designers used to be limited to just a few web fonts, but things like Google Fonts and Adobe Type kit are giving us much greater flexibility to craft good looking type online.
 You can read more on typography here.

 Make sure that your links are big enough to tap/click

 How many times have you viewed a website, attempted to tap on a link only to highlight some text?
-Even though I don’t have the largest fingers, I still get frustrated by links that are not only tiny, but surrounded by other links or text.
+Even though I don’t have the largest fingers, I still get frustrated by links that are not only tiny but surrounded by other links or text.
+So when you are creating your responsive website, always consider the size of your links.
 Make sure your viewers find it easy to tap on a link and aren’t getting frustrated.
-Don’t have a small two word link when it can be 6 words long, or better yet use an icon.
-Using icons makes links a lot easier to tap, which is why you constantly see Twitter and Facebook logos on almost all websites now.
-Social sharing links are something that you must prioritise, it’s integral to the inbound methodology and you want people to share and post your website’s stuff.
+Don’t have a small two-word link when it can be 6 words long, or better yet use an icon.
+Using icons makes links a lot easier to tap.
+This is why you constantly see Twitter and Facebook logos on almost all websites now.
+Social sharing links are something that you must prioritise.
+It’s also integral to the inbound methodology and you want people to share and post your website’s stuff.
 Google will love you for it.